MARN-5895/Website/assignments/03/README.md

 ## Step 1: Launch a terminal shell on a jupyterlab running on Storrs HPC

-Following the set up commands learned in [Lecture 2](../lectures/02/README.md), start a jupyterlab service on Storrs HPC and tunnel it to your local browser.
+Following the set up commands learned in [Lecture 3](../lectures/02/README.md), set up `git` on your local computer.
+Make sure you have an SSH key pair generated on your local computer and connected to Github.

 Now create a directory for this assignment.
 Your directory should be named `03` and should be inside a directory named `Assignments`, which should be inside the MARN5895 directory you have already created.